soundofives/worldbuilding/Locations/15k/15k/Adventures/Adventure 5/Adventure 5 Narrative.md

 Deep in the night, on 24 Ithalary, [[Mirol the Starwatcher]] rushes back to the Tower after observing a lunar eclipse from a tower in Bonz.
 He has seen, divined in the stars, a horrible prophecy sent by the goddess Cathorin.
 >[!warning] The Vision
 >*A scene of the Candle Crown hewn by a shadowy greatsword,*
 >**In the grasp of the Deepness Gloam, the Candle King a Black Blade mourns,**
 >*A flashing scene of a tome, hands reaching toward it as it flips open, the vision spiraling into it.*
 >**Blade Black as the Unhallowed Tome, Six by six by six its pages shorn, fate unwound to the hollow bone.**

+**Blade Black as the Unhallowed Tome, Six by six by six its pages shorn, fate unwound to the hollowed bone.**
-He grabs Zagyg in the middle of the night and drags him to the quarters of all the mercenaries.
+**In the grasp of the Deepness Gloam, the Candle King a Black Blade mourns,** He grabs Zagyg in the middle of the night and drags him to the quarters of all the mercenaries.
 He awakes everyone and gathers them.

 >[!quote] Mirol the Starwatcher